 What integration functionality can Canvas run with LTI 1.3 and LTI Advantage?

-LTI 1.3, the most recent release of the LTI specification, defines how users authenticate into LTI 1.3-compliant elearning applications.
+LTI 1.3, the most recent release of the LTI specification, defines how users authenticate into LTI 1.3-compliant third-party tools.
 The authentication process in LTI 1.3 incorporates a modern security model, such as using JSON Web Tokens and OAuth 2.0 workflows.

 LTI Advantage is built on top of the LTI 1.3 framework.
 LTI Advantage is a list of services that LTI apps can use to enhance interoperability.
 These services include features such as grade passback within Canvas, or the ability to provision accounts in the app based on enrollments in Canvas.

 How else can edtech developers integrate with Canvas?

 Alternatively, vendors can integrate with Canvas using the Canvas API.
 The Canvas API allows for integrated functionality, such as SSO and grade passback.
 The Canvas API allows edtech products to create resources in Canvas and lets developers have complete control over the user experience.
 There are some strong differences between LTI vs API integrations that any edtech developer should be aware of.